CU Ambassador Contest

 The Credit Union Ambassador will be expected to represent the credit unions of New Jersey and Pennsylvania to the very best of his or her ability in all official functions and appearances involved with the title.

 Everyone benefits by participating in the contest, as it generates interest and excitement about credit unions and demonstrates that credit unions are interested in the future of young people.
 More importantly, it helps prepare young professionals for leadership roles in the credit union movement.

 CrossState will remain in contact with the Credit Union Ambassador and will make arrangements for attendance at events to which he or she is invited.
-Out-of-pocket expenses of the state Credit Union Ambassador in connection with approved functions will be paid by CrossState.
+Function registration and lodging will be covered by CrossState for Leadership School, Fall Leadership Conference, and Annual Convention the following year.